 Art.
 2.30-1(G) and TBOC § 21.107 provide that the existence or performance of an art.
-2.30-1 or § 21.101 agreement will not be grounds for imposing personal liability on any shareholder for the acts or obligations of the corporation by disregarding the separate entity of the corporation or otherwise, even if the agreement or its performance (i) treats the corporation as if it were a partnership or in a manner that otherwise is appropriate only among partners, (ii) results in the corporation being considered a partnership for purposes of taxation, or (iii) results in failure to observe the corporate formalities otherwise applicable to the matters governed by the agreement.
+2.30-1 or § 21.101 agreement will not be grounds for imposing personal liability on any shareholder for the acts or obligations of the corporation by disregarding the separate entity of the corporation or otherwise, even if the agreement or its performance (i) treats the corporation as if it were a partnership or in a manner that otherwise is appropriate only among partners, (ii) results in the corporate formalities otherwise applicable to the matters governed by the agreement.
 Thus, TBCA art.
 2.30-1 and TBOC § 21.107 provide protection beyond TBCA art.
 2.21 and TBOC § 21.223 on shareholder liability.